 2. Manatal - Affordable AI Screening for Small Teams

-Manatal is an ATS with AI-powered candidate recommendations that parses resumes and enriches profiles using data from 20+ social platforms.
+An ATS with AI-powered candidate recommendations, Manatal parses resumes and enriches profiles using data from 20+ social platforms.
 In January 2026, Manatal launched an AI Interviewer feature for async video interviews with AI-generated follow-up questions and assessment summaries - a meaningful upgrade for teams that want screening and interviewing in one workflow.

 Key features: